Aravind-devops-1/devops_ganesh/03-workload-management/01-workload-management-concepts/self-healing-demo.md

 ---

-## 🚀 Best Practices for Self-Healing
+##  Best Practices for Self-Healing

 1. **Use Liveness Probes:** Don't just check if the container is "running"; check if the app inside is actually responding to requests.
 2. **Avoid `RestartPolicy: Never`:** For production workloads, ensure the restart policy is set to `Always` (default for Deployments).
 3. **Resource Requests:** Always set CPU/Memory requests so Kubernetes can find a node with enough "room" to heal the pod onto.
 4. **Multi-AZ Clusters:** Distribute pods across multiple zones so that if a whole data center fails, Kubernetes heals the pods in a different zone.

----

-**Next Step:** Would you like me to provide a **Liveness Probe YAML** snippet to show how to handle "zombie" containers (processes that are running but frozen)?